Troubleshooting Well Pump Problems: Step-by-Step

 Cost if this is the problem: $0.

 Branch: Pump starts?
 Done.
 Breaker trips again immediately after reset?
-Stop — this signals a motor fault serious enough to require a pro.
+Stop.
+This signals a motor fault serious enough to require a pro.
 Jump to Step 8.
 Breaker holds but still no water?
 Move to Step 2.

-If your well pump is completely silent with no water at any faucet, the guide on well pump not working covers additional electrical checks beyond the breaker.
+If your well pump is silent with no water at any faucet, the guide on well pump not working covers additional electrical checks beyond the breaker.

 Confirm the switch is in the ON position.